SRIRAM-53-hash/SRIRAM-53-hash/README.md

 - 🔭 I’m currently studying on *Bannari Amman Institute Of Technology*

-- 🌱 I’m currently learning *Fullstack and AI*
+- 🌱 I’m currently learning *React and UI/UX*

 - 👯 I’m looking to collaborate on *Integrate a voice assistant into a website, leveraging my expertise in voice technology and web development to enhance user experience and functionality*

-- 💬 Ask me about *Artificial Intelligence* and  *FullStack*
+- 💬 Ask me about *Backend* and *UI/UX*

 - 📫 How to reach me *sriramsivakumar2005@gmail.com*

-- ⚡ Fun fact *ChatGPT is currently free to use......😏*
+- ⚡ Fun fact *I don't know "what is stress"......😏*

 <h3 align="left">Connect with me: 6383486227🤫</h3>
 <p align="left">